andrewgond/cartography/README.md

 ### Contact and Reference

 For questions and usage issues, please contact `swabhas@allenai.org`.
-If you use dataset cartography for research, please cite [our paper](https://aclanthology.org/2020.emnlp-main.746) as follows:
+If you use dataset cartography for research, please cite the [original paper](https://aclanthology.org/2020.emnlp-main.746) as follows:

 ```
 @inproceedings{swayamdipta-etal-2020-dataset,